Frequently Asked Questions (FAQs)

 We will work together to create a nutritional plan and follow-up appointments will track your progress from a physical and emotional perspective to ensure that the individually-tailored nutritional plan is working properly for you, and adjusting as needed.

-Do you coordinate with other healthcare providers I am seeing?
+Do you coordinate with other healthcare providers that I am seeing?

 Yes!
 Depending on your needs, I can have you sign a release of information form and collaborate with other providers.